Vadiraj-Puranik/Terraform/README.md

 # Terraform

-Repository about various AWS Architectures implemented with Terraform Implementations.
+Repository about various concepts about Terraform Implementation.